AKOM conducts first evacuation mission to JBER during Operation Halong Response

 |Downloads:

-This work, AKOM conducts first evacuation mission to JBER during Operation Halong Response, by SSG Seth LaCount, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AKOM conducts first evacuation mission to JBER during Operation Halong Response [Image 6 of 6], by Alejandro Pena, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.